dahalankur/SharkIO/README.md

 > constant in the `src/constants.py file` and try running the server again.

 To run the server, go to the root project directory and execute the server script using `./server.sh`.
-If there are no errrors and you see a welcome message from pygame, you should be all set!
+If there are no errors and you see a welcome message from pygame, you should be all set!
 Open up another terminal window and navigate to the project's root directory, and join the server as a shark by executing the play script: `./play.sh`.
 Try joining the server from